Inquests and Fatal Accident Claims

 - No win no fee representation

 We do, however, represent clients at Inquest hearings where appropriate, under a no win no fee [or conditional fee} agreement.
+This will depend on the circumstances of the individual case.

 Is it possible to make a fatal accident claim following an inquest?